-Hi!
-I am Soheun Yi, a second-year PhD student at Department of Statistics & Data Science, Carnegie Mellon University.
+I am a third-year Ph.D. student in the Department of Statistics & Data Science at Carnegie Mellon University.
+I hold a B.S. in Mathematical Sciences from Seoul National University.

-I am working on applications of statistics and machine learning to physical sciences.
-Before starting my PhD, I was a research scientist at Krafton AI.
-During my undergraduate, I was fortunate to be advised by Professor Ernest K. Ryu and Sanghack Lee.
-I started my research journey on theoretical aspects of machine learning, mainly on optimization theory and graphical models.
+Prior to CMU, I worked as a research scientist at Krafton AI and as a quantitative analyst in Hyperithm.
+At SNU, I was fortunate to be advised by Professors Ernest K. Ryu and Sanghack Lee on research projects around theoretical aspects of machine learning, mainly optimization theory and graphical models.

 You can find my CV here.